Please note that Tapas no longer supports Internet Explorer.

 The Fairy Festival.

-An event where the entire would come to life in the deep night, sparkling with vibrant beauty.
+An event where the entire world would come to life in the deep night, sparkling with vibrant beauty.
 The fairies and townsfolk joined together to create a memorable evening, once a year.

-Sparkles, and magical delights.
+Sparkles and magical delights.
 Sights that couldn't be commonly seen.
 A show spread across the skies, of dancing creatures filled with life, and the wafting aroma of food that filled the streets.

 He'd always wanted to go, but stayed inside in fear of doing anything that wasn't by Reed's orders.